How to Sell Designs on Canva and Actually Make Money

 1. SEO for marketplaces.
 On Etsy, use keywords like “coach Instagram template” or “Canva minimalist resume template.”
 Titles, tags, and descriptions are crucial.

 2. Marketing on Pinterest.
 Pinterest is gold for Canva sellers.
 Share pins showcasing your templates with keywords like “free Canva resume” or “social media kit.”
+One effective strategy is to create “before vs after” visuals — showing a plain design transformed into a professional template.
+These perform extremely well on Pinterest and short-form video platforms.

 3. Email list.
 Gain leads with free templates and then sell them premium packages.

 4. Social media.
 Short TikTok or Instagram reels of before-and-after template changes quickly increase traffic and sales.
+Another underrated factor is thumbnail design.
+On platforms like Etsy, buyers decide within seconds based on preview images.
+A well-designed thumbnail can significantly increase clicks even if the template itself is similar to others.

 Common Beginner Mistakes